FunctionLab/tapioca/README.md

 There are two main ways to run Tapioca.
 In either case, you will need to set a few variables such that Tapioca knows where your data is located, how to read it, and how you want Tapioca to run.
 These variables are:

 #### input_file
 This is the name of the csv file contain the data which Tapioca will run on.
-This cdv file should be located in the 'raw_input' folder.
-To see how to format your input file, please see the example.csv file in the raw_input folder.
+This cdv file should be located in the `raw_input` folder.
+To see how to format your input file, please see the `example.csv` file in the `raw_input` folder.

 #### ref_channel
 If you included a reference sample, and which this sample to be used in normalization, please set this variable to True.
 If you have no idea what a reference sample is, you should probably set this variable to False.

 #### pre_normalized
 If you have already normalized your data, then this variable should be set to True, otherwise it should be False.
 If you are using co-fractionation data, we recommend normalizing your data first before inputing it into Tapioca.
-If this is set to True, be sure to place your data in the normalized_input folder, and see the example_normalized.csv file in the normalized_input folder for how to set up your file.
+If this is set to True, be sure to place your data in the `normalized_input` folder, and see the `example_normalized.csv` file in the `normalized_input` folder for how to set up your file.

 #### co_fractionation
 If you are using co_fractionation data, this variable should be set to True.